Trailer Park Boys: The Movie: Soundtrack

+The Trailer Park Boys soundtrack debuted at #48 on the Canadian Albums Chart.

 DVD release

 Trailer Park Boys: The Movie is available in Canada on DVD.
 It was released on February 20, 2007.

 Sequels

 On August 27, 2008, it was announced by Alliance Films that there was a second TPB movie being filmed.
 The movie, titled "Countdown To Liquor Day", is a continuation of the final TPB special, "Say Goodnight To The Bad Guys".
 The film was released in theaters on September 25, 2009.
 The third and final film in the franchise "Trailer Park Boys: Don't Legalize it!" was released on April 18, 2014.